Maintenance and repairs to your home

-- keep your home in good condition throughout your tenancy
+- keep your home in a good state throughout your tenancy

-- allow maintenance contractors to enter your home to complete inspections, regular servicing or other maintenance work.
+- allow our contractors to enter your home to complete inspections, regular servicing or other maintenance work.
 Remember that Saturday is a 'work day' for contractors

-- pay for the cost of any damage to your home that you have caused that cannot be considered 'fair wear and tear'.
-For more information, see Tenant Repair Costs.
+- pay for the cost of any damage to your home that isn’t reasonable or day to day ‘wear and tear’.

 Feedback or complaints

-Occasionally, we will telephone tenants to get feedback about maintenance recently received so that we can improve our services.
+Sometimes, we will phone you for feedback about recent maintenance so we can improve our services.
 These calls may take up to 15 minutes.
-We encourage you to participate in these surveys but we also understand that you may not be able to participate so let us know when we call, the decision is yours.
+We encourage you to participate in these surveys.
+We also understand you might be busy, so let us know when we call, the decision is yours.